Adam Kloffenstein: St. Louis Cardinals

 On July 30, 2023, the Blue Jays traded Kloffenstein and Sem Robberse to the St. Louis Cardinals in exchange for pitcher Jordan Hicks.
 In 9 games (8 starts) for the Triple–A Memphis Redbirds, he recorded a 3.00 ERA with 35 strikeouts across 39 innings.
 On November 14, the Cardinals added Kloffenstein to their 40-man roster to protect him from the Rule 5 draft.

 Kloffenstein was optioned to the Triple–A Memphis Redbirds to begin the 2024 season.
 In 14 starts prior to his call–up, he compiled a 4–4 record and 3.97 ERA with 68 strikeouts.
 On June 20, 2024, Kloffenstein was promoted to the major leagues for the first time.
 He made his debut that day, throwing a perfect inning against the San Francisco Giants as part of the MLB at Rickwood Field game.
 On November 22, the Cardinals non–tendered Kloffenstein, making him a free agent.

 Toronto Blue Jays (second stint)

 On January 28, 2025, Kloffenstein signed a minor league contract with the Toronto Blue Jays.
-He elected free agency on November 6.
+He made 21 appearances (18 starts) split between the rookie-level Florida Complex League Blue Jays, Single-A Dunedin Blue Jays, and Triple-A Buffalo Bisons, accumulating a 2-9 record and 5.66 ERA with 103 strikeouts and one save across 90 2/3 innings pitched.
+Kloffenstein elected free agency following the season on November 6.

+New York Yankees

+On December 19, 2025, Kloffenstein signed a minor league contract with the New York Yankees.